caxylive/02-Optimizing-Network-Subnetting-and-Configuration-for-Site-Expansion/README.md

 # Project Overview
 ## Background
-In this project, we aim to design and configure a small-scale network with multiple subnets and internet connectivity using Cisco Packet Tracer.
+The aim of this project is to **extend** a previously configured small-scale network with multiple subnets and internet connectivity using Cisco Packet Tracer.
 Building upon the previous project ([Project_01](https://github.com/caxylive/CCNA-01-Subnetting-Network-Configuration-and-Management)), we will extend and conserve IP addresses for network expansion in Project_02.

 ## Network Topology (Pre-Subnetting)
 The initial network topology in ([Project_01](https://github.com/caxylive/CCNA-01-Subnetting-Network-Configuration-and-Management)) consisted of two primary sites, Site_01 and Site_02, connected to an intermediary router (IntRouter) for internet access.
 Subnetting was performed on the ```192.168.1.0 /24``` network to allocate IP addresses efficiently for various network segments.
+In project_02, Site_03 along with a serial link to IntRouter was added which will warrant additional configuration.
 ![Figure 1: Network Topology](/screenshot/project_02-network-topology-initial.png)

 ## Objectives